New Transfer Students

-You will meet a representative of your major department during Orientation at the Transfer and Exchange Student Briefing: August 18, 10:45 AM - 12:00 PM, in Olin Hall Room 245.
+You will meet a representative of your major department during Orientation at the Transfer and Exchange Student Briefing: Date, Time, and Location for 2019 to be announced.

 You will add your courses when Course Add/Drop begins in August (check Student Center for your appointment time beginning August 14).
 Your major department is responsible for evaluating your transfer credit and will communicate with you about how the credit will transfer to your Cornell record.

 Meet with your faculty advisor, major coordinator, or department representative to determine appropriate courses for fall semester.

 The Courses of Study provides information about colleges, departments, course offerings, and requirements for majors and minors.
 Course offerings are updated throughout the year and are subject to change.
 Policies and requirements are updated annually.

 Each major includes a flow chart of degree requirements as a visual representation of one way to progress through the curriculum in 4 years.
 It is updated annually with degree requirements for each major and college policies.

 - For now, you may want to review the most recent published Engineering Handbook for general information, understanding that it is possible there will be changes to major specific requirements in the version for this coming fall.

 Student Center offers a way to access information 24/7.
 It allows students the ability to access information related to their academics-including registration status, class schedule, faculty advisor, grades, transcript requests, Pre-Enroll and Add/Drop.

 Waitlists in Student Center: